- See list of branches

 $ git branch -d <branchname>

 If the branch has not been fully merged with an upstream branch, or in HEAD if there is no upstream, Git will not allow you to delete the branch.
-You can specify -D however to force delete it irrespective of its merge status.
+However, you can specify -D to force delete it irrespective of its merge status.

 Switch branches